Today (14th April), New Zealand announced a ban on live exports, which will see the trade being phased out over a two-year period.

 Last December, Defra announced its intention to ban live exports for slaughter or fattening from England and Wales.
 However, Scotland intends to allow this inhumane trade to resume.

 We will continue to press Defra Secretary of State, George Eustice, to announce a ban on live exports as a matter of urgency.
-In addition, we will lobby the Scottish Government to reverse its decision to allow this cruel trade to continue and call on the Northern Ireland authorities to end long distance live transport.
+In addition, we will advise the Scottish Government to reverse its decision to allow this cruel trade to continue and call on the Northern Ireland authorities to end long distance live transport.

 Learn more about our campaign to Ban Live Exports here.